nashikun/ae-dty-chall/README.md

 _Express : backend framework running on top of Nodejs
 _Angular : frontend

 Redis is used to cache data on the backend
 JWT is used to authenticate users

+  The mongodb runs on mongo atlas.
+The credentials are: anasselidrissi97@gmail.com / Mccus@1997
+  Redis runs on redislabs.com, and the credentials are: anasselidrissi97@gmail.com / mccus1997

 ### Functionalities